1st Canadian Ranger Patrol Group: Training and Employment

+The Ranger employment model also takes advantage of Northerners' special skills.
+During Operation Nanook, the CAF relies on their detailed knowledge of the local landscape and their ability to navigate and to survive on the land in harsh sub-Arctic and Arctic environments.

-Ultimately, the CAF maintains the responsibility to respond to any kind of threat to Canada's north.
-The CAF prepares for this commitment by undertaking three sovereignty exercises per year to maintain the skills required to operate in weather extremes at great distances from support bases.
-Ranger support includes 1 CRPG staff and Rangers for each exercise.
+Because the CAF is responsible for responding to any kind of threat in Canada's north, it undertakes three sovereignty exercises per year.
+These exercises allow the military to maintain the skills required to operate in weather extremes at great distances from support bases.
+Rangers are core participants in each of these exercises.

-Ranger Patrols are additionally tasked with sovereignty patrols in the area of 300 km radius around their communities, with patrol members taking as much as a week to exercise a military presence, at specific locations around the North.
+Ranger Patrols are additionally tasked with patrols in the area around their communities, to include ground search and rescue and facilities checks at North Warning System sites.